Xyclade/MachineLearning/Readme.md

 ###Classifying Email as Spam or Ham (Naive Bayes)
 The goal of this section is to use the Naive Bayes implementation from [Smile](https://github.com/haifengl/smile) in Scala to classify emails as Spam or Ham based on their content.

-To start with this example I assume you created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
+To start with this example I assume you created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
 As final assumption you also downloaded and extracted the [example data](./Example%20Data/NaiveBayes_Example_1.zip).
 This example data comes from the [SpamAssasins public corpus](http://spamassasin.apache.org/publiccorpus/).

 As with every machine learning implementation, the first step is to load in the training data.
 However in this example we are taking it 1 step further into machine learning.
 In the [KNN examples](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)) we had the download and upload speed as [features](#features).
 We did not refer to them as features, as they where the only properties available.
 For spam classification it is not completely trivial what to use as features.
 One can use the Sender, the subject, the message content, and even the time of sending as features for classifying as spam or ham.